September 19, 2014 (Updated September 2, 2015)

 Through these meetings and summits, we have observed seven defining characteristics of Evergreen entrepreneurs and the companies they build.
 The first three touch on Evergreen character; the others on Evergreen strategy.

-PERSEVERANCE: Having the ambition and resilience to overcome obstacles and keep pursuing the mission indefinitely into the future.
+PERSEVERANCE: Having the ambition and resilience to overcome obstacles and keep pursuing the purpose indefinitely into the future.

 PROFIT: Not mistaking profit as the purpose of a business; but recognizing it is essential to survival and independence, and the most accurate measure of customer value delivered.